 Here is a picture of Sleigh Bells in her new home with her new friend Molly.
 She will now be turned out for a couple of months with Molly to give her a real chance to relax and get used to her new home before coming in and starting her new training programme.

-No Rules has got a lovely home in the north of England with the mother of Rachel, who works for us at Garrowby.
+No Rules has got a lovely home in the north of England.
 There are plenty of sheep for him to graze with.

 Astroverdi, Astrovenus and Bird of Faith